 At the helm of conversion rate optimization and testing is analytics, which is going to be big in 2014.

 In India, many SEOs and digital marketers tend to ignore analytics, but in 2014, analytics will regain its due importance in digital strategy.
-Moreover, deeper analytics is bound to take place as Google has improved Google Analytics for deeper understanding of customer online behavior and background.
+Moreover, deeper analytics is bound to take place as Google has improved Google Analytics for a deeper understanding of customer online behavior and background.
 In addition, analytics will largely drive CRO and testing in India.

 The CRO in mobile in India might also take place, as we know it increasingly in India users are purchasing through mobile apps on their smartphones and tablets.